epwr/git-credential-with-kwallet/README.md

-# git-credential-with-kwallet
+ng# git-credential-with-kwallet

 A git credential.helper program that stores your credentials in the KDE wallet (via DBUS).

 ## Set-up Guide

-This set-up guide assumes that you are running a Linux distro with git and the KDE wallet installed, and that you've installed
+This set-up guide assumes that you are running a Linux distro with git and the KDE wallet installed, and that you've installed Ruby (ie. that `/bin/env ruby` finds something).
-Ruby via snap (ie. you have a file at `/snap/bin/ruby`).
 It shouldn't matter which version of Ruby you have, so long as it's decently modern.

-If you don't have a file at `/snap/bin/ruby`, then you can either run `sudo snap install ruby`), or change the shebang line in `git-credential-with-kwallet` to point at whichever ruby implementation you want.
+If you don't have Ruby installed, then you should install it (eg. by using `sudo snap instal rbenv`).
+I recommend installing through rbenv instead of through your default package manager because if you start using Ruby for anything else, rbenv will make managing different versions of Ruby much easier.

 *Step 1:* Download the file `git-credential-with-kwallet`, and put it somewhere in your PATH.